 From this goal, several important objectives arise that are central to our research work:

-- to characterize vulnerability of brain systems to aging and disease-related brain pathology in individuals at risk for Alzheimer’s disease.
+- to characterize vulnerability of brain systems to aging and brain pathology due to Alzheimer’s disease.

-- to investigate protectivelifestyle factors that modify e.g. disease-related brain pathology and thus promote brain resilience.
+- to investigate protectivelifestyle factors that protect against brain pathology and promote brain resilience.

 - to establish early and effective intervention programs to enhance brain resilience and neuroplasticity in the aging brain.